Infinite ergodic theory meets Boltzmann statistics: Virial Theorem

 \section{Virial Theorem}

-The virial theorem addresses the mean of the observable \eq{xF(x)}, where \eq{F(x)=−V'(x)}.
-Strongly binding potentials, treated with standard thermodynamics, yield \eq{\langle{xF(x)}\rangle=-k_B T}.
+The virial theorem addresses the mean of the observable $x F(x)$, where $F(x)=-V'(x)$. binding potentials, treated with standard thermodynamics, yield $\langle{x F(x)}\rangle=-k_B T$.
 In our case \cite{aghion2019non}, using the non-normalized Boltzmann state we find, by integration by parts

 where we used our convention $\exp[ - V(\infty) /k_B T ] = 1$.
 Now, using \eq{\ell_0=\int_0^\infty[\exp(-V(x)/k_BT)-1]\Intd x} (introduced in Sec. \ref{SubSecEigen}), we get